 Potential state agencies that would be responsible for launching and managing the private retirement option.

-Your input is critical to understanding how Virginians feel about a state-sponsored private retirement program for the 1.8 million Virginians who are not currently covered by an employer-sponsored plan.
+Submit your thoughts about a state-facilitated private retirement program for the 1.8 million Virginians not currently covered by such a plan through their employer.

 Hear from representatives from The Pew Charitable Trusts who will give a broad overview of private sector retirement models and discuss the experiences of states around the country implementing state-facilitated private retirement programs.
 Learn more about the financial consequences of insufficient retirement savings through a presentation by Econsult Solutions, Inc., as well as how the Virginia529 study team crafted the study to assess and address the retirement savings gap.
 This presentation was previously recorded at the Virginia College Savings Plan October Board Retreat.